 Today, Safe Harbor offers a unique program for at-risk boys to live aboard vessels and learn seamanship and maritime skills while studying for their high school diploma.
 The program offers exceptional education for teens who are not thriving in their current school.
 We achieve a very high success rate with these boys, which means you enjoy the peace of mind knowing that your child is receiving the structure, stability, guidance, discipline, love, as well as the academic and vocational training he needs.
 Contact us for our screening application and program description for troubled teens.

-Safe Harbor is a nonprofit organization that is unparalleled in its ability to create men of character, integrity, and vision.
-Each cadet learns responsibility by working and living on their own boat, gaining success in the maritime environment, learning to captain their own vessel and leading to successes in other areas of life.
+Safe Harbor is a nonprofit organization that is unparalleled in creating men of character, integrity, and vision.
+Each cadet learns responsibility by working and living on their own boat, gaining success in the maritime environment, learning to captain their own vessel, and succeeding in other life areas.

 Your teen is taught these skills by our staff of professionals.

 THE CBN NEWS STORY ABOUT SAFE HARBOR:

 By Efram Graham, CBN Staff Writer

 For the last 30 years, more than 1,000 boys have dropped anchor and found peace on the shores of the Saint James River in Jacksonville, Fla.
 This is where they found the Safe Harbor Boys Home.